Skip to main content

 Bench Book - 4.7.3.1 When a Probable Cause Hearing is Not Required

-It is important to emphasize the distinction between retaking that may result in revocation and retaking that will not result in revocation.
-When there is no danger that the sending state will revoke the offender’s probation or parole supervision, the offender is not entitled to a probable cause proceeding prior to retaking.
-As previously discussed, an offender has no right to supervision in another state and the sending state retains the right under the ICAOS to retake an offender for any or no reason.
+It is important to distinguish between retaking that may result in revocation and retaking that will not.
+As noted earlier, a supervised individual has no inherent right to supervision in another state, and under the ICAOS, the sending state retains the authority to retake the individual for any reason or no reason at all.
 See Paull v.
 Park County, 218 P.3d 1198 (S. Ct.
 Mt.
 2009).
-For example, a sending state may retake an offender because the offender has failed to comply with a condition.
-The failure to meet a condition may cause officials in the sending and receiving states to conclude that the offender would be better supervised in the sending state.
-By contrast, however, if there is any question regarding the intent of the sending state to revoke an offender’s conditional release based on violations in the receiving state, the offender should be given a probable cause hearing as provided in Rule 5.108.
-Failure to do so may bar consideration of those violations in subsequent revocation proceedings in the sending state.
+For instance, a sending state may retake a supervised individual due to non-compliance with a condition.
+This failure might lead officials in both the sending and receiving states to determine that the individual would be better managed under supervision in the sending state.
+However, if there is any uncertainty about whether the sending state intends to revoke the supervised individual’s conditional release based on violations in the receiving state, the individual should be granted a probable cause hearing as outlined in Rule 5.108.
+Failing to provide this hearing could prevent the violations from being considered in future revocation proceedings in the sending state.

 References